projectcapsule/capsule/docs/content/general/proxy.md

 Current implementation filters the following requests:

+* `/api/scheduling.k8s.io/{v1}/priorityclasses{/name}`
+* `/api/v1/namespaces`
+* `/api/v1/nodes{/name}`
-* `api/v1/namespaces`
+* `/api/v1/pods?fieldSelector=spec.nodeName%3D{name}`
-* `api/v1/nodes`
+* `/apis/coordination.k8s.io/v1/namespaces/kube-node-lease/leases/{name}`
-* `apis/storage.k8s.io/v1/storageclasses{/name}`
+* `/apis/metrics.k8s.io/{v1beta1}/nodes{/name}`
-* `apis/networking.k8s.io/{v1,v1beta1}/ingressclasses{/name}`
+* `/apis/networking.k8s.io/{v1,v1beta1}/ingressclasses{/name}`
-* `api/scheduling.k8s.io/{v1}/priorityclasses{/name}`
+* `/apis/storage.k8s.io/v1/storageclasses{/name}`

-All other requestes are proxied transparently to the APIs server, so no side-effects are expected.
-We're planning to add new APIs in the future, so PRs are welcome!
+All other requests are proxied transparently to the APIs server, so no side effects are expected.
+We're planning to add new APIs in the future, so [PRs are welcome](https://github.com/clastix/capsule-proxy)!

 ## Installation

 Capsule Proxy is an optional add-on of the main Capsule Operator, so make sure you have a working instance of Caspule before attempting to install it.
 Use the `capsule-proxy` only if you want Tenant Owners to list their own Cluster-Scope resources.

 The `capsule-proxy` can be deployed in standalone mode, e.g. running as a pod bridging any Kubernetes client to the APIs server.
 Optionally, it can be deployed as a sidecar container in the backend of a dashboard.

-Running outside of a Kubernetes cluster is also viable, although a valid `KUBECONFIG` file must be provided, using the environment variable `KUBECONFIG` or the default file in `$HOME/.kube/config`.
+Running outside a Kubernetes cluster is also viable, although a valid `KUBECONFIG` file must be provided, using the environment variable `KUBECONFIG` or the default file in `$HOME/.kube/config`.

 A Helm Chart is available [here](https://github.com/clastix/capsule/blob/master/charts/capsule/README.md).